JATEPHP/JATE/README.md

 ## GETTING STARTED
 Copy and paste an example in your root.<br>
 There are 3 main sections.
- - the libraries that are contained in dist/jate.
+ - the libraries that are contained in _dist/jate_.
- - the pages that are contained in bundles divided into MVC.
+ - the pages that are contained in _/bundles_ divided into MVC.
- - the modules that you can create that are contained in modules.
+ - the modules that are contained in _/modules_.

 You start by creating an html interface in _bundles/views_.<br>
 You can add some <code><\_JATEtags\_></code> that will be replaced by the code.